Posey (18CH281)

 alone, at least for a while.
 In 1695, the colonial government pondered

-how it might convince Indians living in that area to allow some English
+how it might convince Indigenous people living in that area to allow some English

 settlement, thereby increasing the production of tobacco.